 - The guaranteed element of state pension credit

 - Child tax credit, provided that you are not also entitled to working tax credit and have an annual gross income of £16,190 or less

 - Children who are or have been in care, and children who have a parent who is or was in the armed forces, are also entitled to pupil premium.

 In addition, pupils who have qualified for free school meals on the above grounds in the past, but are no longer eligible, continue to receive pupil premium for the next six years.

-If your child qualifies for free school meals or has at any point in the past six years, it is important that you tell the school – even if they take a packed lunch – as this enables them to claim pupil premium.
+If your child qualifies for free school meals or has at any point in the past six years, it is important that you tell the school – even if they take a packed lunch – as this enables the school to claim pupil premium.

-If you would like further information or support then please contact Mrs Slaney at [email protected]
+If you would like further information or support then please contact Mr Williams at [email protected]

 Our task is to educate their (our students) whole being so they can face the future.
 We may not see the future, but they will and our job is to help them make something of it.’